Code-Institute-Submissions/VinBdev-Predict_Your_Sales_JuneResub/README.md

 * To provide the user with contact resources to a higher power of authority/ community based environment.
 ###  Target Market & User Stories:
 #### Target Market:
-* Any person with an interest in managing their own waste responsibly
+* Any salesperson with an interest in managing their own sales pipeline
-* Any business looking to responsibly get rid of waste and avoid penalties.
+* Any manager looking to responsibly and equally manage sales people
-* Anyone who has moved into a new area and wants to find out where they can recycle and dispose of their waste
+* Any company with an interest in accurate forecasting of sales

 ### User Stories:
-#### Pake Ferson
+#### Sales Person
-Pake Ferson is a 28 year old who has just moved to Dublin from he countryside of Ireland.
-He is living in an apartment which is situated in a built up area and only give the option to put rubbish in the recycling bin or in general waste.
-The site is ideal for him as he is new to the area and needs to know where he can dispose of waste.
+This user story will follow a new staff member who joins a new company that are already using the Predict Your Sales application.
+When this new started began, they were instructed to create an account just like the other salepeople will have done.

-#### Terry Oldman
+#### Manager
 Gerald is a 65 year old lady from a rural area in Dublin.
 Terry has lived in the area for 60+ years and is fascinated by wildlife.
 Terry's love for wildlife has made her grow a natural affinity for natuire preservatoin and environmentalism.
 Therefore Terry loves going to the site to provide more informstoin around new waste management procedures.

 ### UX Design Stages